yashanand1910/tll-website/src/pages/events/index.md

         in transforming the minds of children to work towards a sustainable, accommodating world and to reject oppressive and limiting beliefs about oppression.
+    - image: /img/36281323_972494842925424_3523616789118320640_n.jpg
+      text: >-
+        The Liberation League organised an animal rights workshop at SOS Children's Village Pune for a group of 40 children.

+        A skit was performed by the volunteers of the Liberation League, and a Poster Making Activity was organised for the students to express their views on animal rights and building a peaceful, sustainable world for all.

+        We are extremely happy to announce that we received a great response from all the students, who vowed to speak up against the worldwide exploitation of non-human persons.
   heading: Towards A Free World
   description: ''
 main: